a-flyleaf/omori/hrvatski/itd.md

         <strong class="omo">All these years you were afraid of *nothing*</strong>
     an: |-
       "Ni o čemu" is not the big deal I drew it as: it means "about nothing."
 As for why the word <q lang="hr">ničemu</q> ("nothing," on its own) gets split?
 Grammatical shenanigans.
-Which are not actually that hard to grasp now that I know but, once more in the name of art, [It Funney](https://knowyourmeme.com/memes/dramatic-dmitry)..\..
+Which are not actually that complicated now that I have context but, once more in the name of art, [Exaggerated Reaction Funney](https://knowyourmeme.com/memes/dramatic-dmitry)..\..
 ---
 ČčĆćĐđŠšŽž
 …‘’“”—